 All the believers were one in heart and mind.
 No one claimed that any of their possessions was their own, but they shared everything they had.
 With great power the apostles continued to testify to the resurrection of the Lord Jesus.
 And God’s grace was so powerfully at work in them all that there were no needy persons among them.
 For from time to time those who owned land or houses sold them, brought the money from the sales and put it at the apostles’ feet, and it was distributed to anyone who had need.
 (Acts 4:32-35)

-In sermons from 1972 and 1973, Jones discussed making the kingdom of heaven on earth a reality by building apostolic socialism (Q1059-2 and Q 1014).
+Jones’ earliest known uses of the term appear in sermons from 1972 and 1973, when he discussed making the kingdom of heaven on earth a reality by building apostolic socialism (Q1059-2 and Q 1014).
 In another sermon from 1973 he said, “My desire is to see a perfect utopia based on non-violence, based on apostolic socialism as it was on the day of Pentecost when they had all things in common” (Q971).
 That same year Jones described the “ennobling” experience of Pentecost, when the Holy Spirit descended upon the apostles.
 “On the day of Pentecost, they had all things in common . . .
 You have to share, you have to think of your brother a bit— or your sister above yourself” (Q1023).
 “Apostolic communalism” is the truest form of love, where barriers between people fall because total equality exists (Q1023).
 Because love is socialism—that is, the radical sharing of all things great or small—and if God is love, then God is the principle of Socialism.
 Jones frequently referred to “God Socialism” (Q960, Q1015, Q1057-5, 1059-3, 1059-5, etc.) or “Divine Socialism” (1059-1) though he ultimately conflated the two concepts within himself.

 The Divine Principle, or Divine Socialism, which Jones claimed to represent, was committed to a society based on total equality, where all things were held in common, where there were no rich or poor, and where there were no racial divisions among human beings.
 This was the practical dimension of God Almighty, Socialism.
 (David Chidester, Salvation and Suicide, 1988, p.
 57)